Overview and Description

 - Neurotmesis – terminal neuroma, muscle atrophy, fatty replacement8

-- MRI Advantages
+- MRI Advantages5

-- Time: provider may be able to have study done sooner if a timely EMG is difficult to obtain.
+- Time: provider may be able to have a study done sooner if a timely EMG is difficult to obtain.

 - Site: if the muscle is very deep or limited by body habitus, MRI could be a better option than EMG.

-- MRI Disadvantages
+- MRI Disadvantages5

-- Cost: expensive
+- Cost: expensive with regional limitations

 - Contraindications: pacemaker, metal implants, aneurysm clips

-D. Recovery and Prognosis
+Recovery and prognosis

 - The prognosis, in general, is more favorable for a demyelinating lesion than for a lesion producing axonal loss.